Common Surinam toad: Habitat and distribution

-The species lives under submerged litter in slow flowing watercourses, stream backwaters, ponds, and pools from flooded forests.
-It has the largest geographic distribution for its genus and is found in much of South America, including Brazil and Ecuador, particularly within the Amazon rainforest.
+The Surinam toad, despite its common name, is actually native to several South American countries; as well as Suriname, it is known from Brazil (primarily the states of Acre, Amazonas, Mato Grosso, Pará and Rondônia), Bolivia, Colombia, Ecuador, French Guiana, Guyana, and Venezuela, in tropical rainforest regions to the east of the Andes.
+Additionally, a small population may be found in the southwestern corner of the island of Trinidad, just north of Venezuela across the Columbus Channel.
+Pipa pipa has the largest geographic distribution within its genus.
+The Surinam toad inhabits warm, acidic, murky and slow-moving to still waterways, including streams, backwaters, ponds and seasonal pools after localized flooding; these rich waters often have a low pH due to a high concentration of organic matter and tannins.

 It is so strongly adapted for an aquatic lifestyle that on land it is helpless and scarcely able to move.

 Diet

 The species is an omnivorous ambush hunter.
 Its diet consists mostly of invertebrates, such as worms, insects, crustaceans and small fish.
 Field caught Pipa pipa have been found with erythrinid fish species, other small Pipa pipa, catfish, arthropods and amphibian skin in their stomachs.
 One study found that Cyclopoida made up 67%, Diptera larvae 7.3%, and Heteroptera 6.3% of prey.
 The skin fragments that were found in their stomach are an indication that these frogs commit cannibalism or eat their own skin which is common among amphibians.
-Based on these results, P. pipa is an opportunist that will eat anything that falls into the water or that the species may occasionally forage in land.
+Based on these results, P. pipa is an ambush predator that will opportunistically eat anything that falls into the water or that it may encounter when occasionally foraging on land.